 Laws Specific to Black Rock City

-- Light your Mutant Vehicle: BLM regulations require that all motorized vehicles driven at night, including art cars, motor scooters and go-peds, have front and rear lights.
+- Light your Mutant Vehicle: BLM regulations require all motorized vehicles driven at night, including art cars, motor scooters and go-peds, have front and rear lights.
 All drivers must have their driver’s license on them when operating any vehicle.

 - Do not attempt to break through our city boundaries or avoid traffic at the conclusion of the event.
-Proper use of the main gate will be strictly enforced by law enforcement during exodus on Sunday and Monday.
+Proper use of the main Gate will be strictly enforced by law enforcement during exodus on Sunday and Monday.

-- Violating posted speed limits or boundary signs on the playa may result in a moving violation that imposes a fine of $250 fine or more.
+- Violating posted speed limits or boundary signs on the playa may result in a moving violation that imposes a fine of $250 or more.

 - Hiking in or through the closure zone is highly discouraged.
 Those on foot in this area should be prepared to show a ticket stub or risk citation by law enforcement.
 Also, avoid this area during dust storms and always have adequate lighting at night.

-- A copy of the closure order is available at the BLM Mobile Command station at 5:30 and Esplanade
+- A copy of the closure order is available at the BLM Mobile Command station at 5:30 and Esplanade.

 How to Behave with Law Enforcement